tandesen/my_first_github/Sublime/Readme.md

 * `Preferences -> Package Control : Install Package`: Where we download packages(plugins)!

 ### Plugins
-Download the following packages via the last bullet in `Settings` section.
+Download the following packages via the last bullet in the `Settings` section.
 After doing so, follow the command after colon and explore more!
 * `SqlBeautifier`: Select your SQL codes and press `CTRL + K`, `CTRL + F` to format your SQL codes.

 ## References